-Furthermore,, we are not convinced that the proposed guidance will be helpful in light of the purpose of the Conceptual Framework.
+We support the removal of the two general recognition criteria (probable inflow/outflow of economic benefits and reliable measurement).
+However, we are not convinced that the proposed guidance will be helpful in light of the purpose of the Conceptual Framework.
 We think that the guidance with a mere reference to relevance, faithful representation, and cost-benefit considerations would make any outcome possible and, thus, remains very vague.
 The recognition guidance should provide more leaning and rigour that would ensure a degree of consistency across the Standards.
 Therefore, the IASB needs to develop more rigorous guidance how it would apply the identified factors of relevance and faithful representation.
 We doubt that merely listing characteristics of financial information as recognition criteria are of any great assistance for the IASB.